 (c) the rules of the Federal Court of Australia.

-2.7 Service of originating process or interlocutory process and supporting affidavit
+2.7.
+Service of originating process or interlocutory process and supporting affidavit

 (1) As soon as practicable after filing an originating process and, in any case, at least 5 days before the date fixed for hearing, the plaintiff must serve a copy of the originating process and any supporting affidavit on —